MdMirajAnsari/InterviewNavigator/SQL SERVER/Sql-Concept.md

 * Use **ON** to match rows between tables.
 * Use **WHERE** to filter the resulting dataset after joining.
 * Especially important for **LEFT/RIGHT joins** — putting filters in WHERE vs ON changes results.

+## What is NOCOUNT ?

+In SQL Server, `SET NOCOUNT` is a **session setting** often used inside stored procedures, triggers, or batches to control whether SQL Server sends back the message about the number of rows affected by a T-SQL statement.